 If you’re experiencing a bout of loneliness on the road, shut down the flight search engine and read on.
 As well as being a perfectly natural emotion, loneliness is also more common than you think.
 And the best news is, there are plenty of things you can do to stop loneliness ruining your trip.
 The truth is, you don’t need to be afraid to travel alone.
 You just need to know how to deal with loneliness when it hits.

 Here are 7 simple solutions you can work on right now.

 You should go and love yourself ?@mirkalaqj08

 Hunger, thirst and fatigue have a lot to answer for.
 Ever felt hangry?
 How much more chilled did you feel after you fed yourself?
 Sometimes we confuse our physical needs with our emotional ones.
 Eat, drink and sleep.
 Feel better?
 Great!
 Go out and enjoy the rest of your trip.
-But make a mental note for future that feeling exhausted and lonely are not the same thing.
+But make a mental note for the future that feeling exhausted and lonely are not the same thing.

 2. Wallow Without The Guilt

 Wait?
 What?
 Isn’t wallowing in loneliness partly what got you here?
 Yep, it sure is but this is a different kind of wallowing.
 This is dedicated guilt-free wallowing.
 And you’re giving yourself a deadline.

 Sometimes you just need to take the pressure off.
 So what if you don’t climb to the top of Table Mountain, or go swimming with whale sharks every day?
 Especially on a long trip, you’re not supposed to tick off adventures at 1,000 new experiences an hour.
 Have a Netflix binge in your pyjamas, read a good book, eat as much ice cream as you can find.
 Do whatever you need to do to make yourself happy.
 For 24 hours (48 at a push), do whatever you want.
 It may just cure you.